intel-iot-devkit/how-to-code-samples/doorbell/cpp/README.md

 MQTT message published: { d: {counter: '2016-04-22T02:38:43.667Z'} }
 ```

-When the program uploads and runs on the Intel® IoT Platform, the Grove\* RGB LCD shows the message above.
+When the program uploads and runs on the Intel-based platform, the Grove\* RGB LCD shows the message above.
 When pressing the Grove\* Touch Sensor, you hear the buzzer go off, and if your server is set up correctly, you get notified.<br>
 ![](./../../images/cpp/doorbell-lcd.jpg)

 Refer to ![How it Works](./../README.md#how-it-works) for details on the functionality.